mattlianje/layoutz/README.md

 The power comes from **uniform composition**, since everything is an `Element`, everything can be combined with everything else.

 ## Fluent API
-Some typesetting operations work as both nouns ("a margin") and verbs ("to margin something").
-For these, layoutz offers fluent syntax:
+Some typesetting operations work as both nouns and verbs.

-They boil down to the same case classes and render the same thing under the hood, it is just a matter of taste and how your brain works.
+For example "a margin", and "to margin something".
+For these, layoutz offers a so-called "fluent" syntax with transformations avaible in infix position via dot-completion (They boil down to the same case classes and render the same thing under the hood... it is just a matter of taste and how your brain works).

 Nested style:
 ```scala